Haplogroup CF: Distribution

 The geographical development and distribution of Haplogroup F.

 There are, as yet, no confirmed cases of living individuals or human remains belonging to the basal, undivergent haplogroup CF*.
-In the year 2017, C-M217 (C2) & C-M130 were reported among males belonging to the Shan peoples, who are concentrated in central-east Burma (as well as neighboring parts of China, Laos and Thailand).
-However, the researchers involved (Brunelli et al.) did not rule out all other subclades of CF, such as haplogroup F, in these particular cases.
-(In haplogroup F2 has previously been identified in the same geographical region.)
+In a 2017 study, C-M217 (C2) and C-M130 were reported among males belonging to the Shan peoples, who are concentrated in central-east Burma, as well as neighboring parts of Southeast and East Asia.
+However, the researchers involved (Brunelli et al.) did not rule out all other subclades of haplogroup CF, such as haplogroup F, in these particular cases.
+Haplogroup F2 has previously been identified in the same geographical region.

 Subclades

 C

 Haplogroup C is a subclade of haplogroup CF.

 F

 Haplogroup F is a subclade of haplogroup CF.